CurtisNewbie/curtisnewbie.github.io/_posts/2024-04-15-learning-jekyll.markdown

   quiet_deps: true
 ```

-Run `jekyll serve` again, we will see our beautiful website on `http://localhost:4000`.
+Run `jekyll serve` again, we will see our website on `http://localhost:4000`.

 ## The Basic